 The 8 storey Art Deco Hotel

 For various reasons, ownership of the Palmerston changed hands at regular intervals over the succeeding years.
 During the 1930s when Henry Meyer and W.L.
 Levey were the proprietors, the existing building was demolished and the present eight storey hotel was opened towards the end of 1936.
 The Herald of December of that year carried a full page advertisement describing the luxurious and modern features which awaited visitors, quite apart from the splendid views.
-The architects of this new Palmerston was Goodman Noick while Murray and Steward were the builders.
+The architects of this new Palmerston were Goodman Noick while Murray and Stewart were the builders.
 In keeping with the stylish new building, amongst the splendid fittings was the teak panelling in the dining room and Italian marble in the entrance hall.

-Finally, the venerated name of Palmerston was to be discard.
+Finally, the venerated name of Palmerston was to be discarded.
 In 1960, when Sid Brown took over ownership of the hotel, the name was changed to The Campanile severing all ties with its illustrious past.
 What purpose this name change served is uncertain but what is pertinent is that within the decade the construction of the Settlers Freeway and the concomitant destruction of Strand Street spelt the end of any hotel establishment in this area.

 Despite being in the historic heart of the city, like most cities in South Africa, such areas only attract unsavoury characters, and have lost their attraction to shoppers.
 Perhaps even the destruction of the original Palmerston in 1936 and its replacement by a much larger hotel, was ill-conceived.
 The new wave of visitors would shortly no longer be arriving by sea but by air.